Guide to Steel Drums

 Standard Shipping Questions

 - How do you ship? – We ship LTL (Less Than Truckload), Truckloads, UPS and FedEx.

 - What is the best way to ship a steel drum? – It depends on the quantity being shipped, the location, and the size of the drums.
-Drums in small quantities up to the 55 gallon size can ship UPS.
+Drums in small quantities less than 55 gallon size can ship UPS.
 Larger quantities of steel drums go either LTL common carrier or truckload.

 - How many steel drums will fit on a pallet or on a truck? – The number of steel drums that fit on a single pallet varies depending on the size of the drum and the size of the pallet.
 As a rule of thumb, for a 48" x 48" pallet the totals would be the following (assuming that the container is a 53 foot trailer 102" wide.).

 |5 gallon||63 per skid (all 5, 8, 10 and 16 gallon drums have 9 per row on each pallet) and 1638 per trailer|

 |10 gallon||45 and 1170 per trailer|